-*NOTE: The title of this post is the title of an Eric Clapton song (and a line from the chorus).
+*NOTE: The title of this post is a line from Dan Fogelberg’s Forefathers.